StevenMayher/432-2022/labs/lab03/lab03_instructions.md

 hbp_b
 ```

-    # A tibble: 1,000 x 7
+    # A tibble: 1,000 x 8
-       record income hsgrad race     eth_hisp tobacco sqrtinc
+       record income hsgrad race     eth_hisp   age tobacco sqrtinc
-       <chr>   <int>  <dbl> <fct>    <fct>    <fct>     <dbl>
+       <chr>   <int>  <dbl> <fct>    <fct>    <int> <fct>     <dbl>
-     1 903574  34800   94.9 White    No       Current    187.
+     1 903574  34800   94.9 White    No          48 Current    187.
-     2 926837  24700   74.2 AA_Black No       Current    157.
+     2 926837  24700   74.2 AA_Black No          55 Current    157.
-     3 929198  14700   40   AA_Black No       Never      121.
+     3 929198  14700   40   AA_Black No          35 Never      121.
-     4 932367  24700   74.2 AA_Black No       Never      157.
+     4 932367  24700   74.2 AA_Black No          41 Never      157.
-     5 925592  65600   92.2 <NA>     <NA>     Never      256.
+     5 925592  65600   92.2 <NA>     <NA>        61 Never      256.
-     6 932404  18500   67.8 AA_Black No       Never      136.
+     6 932404  18500   67.8 AA_Black No          67 Never      136.
-     7 933953  21500   84.4 White    No       Never      147.
+     7 933953  21500   84.4 White    No          72 Never      147.
-     8 911527  23000   83.6 White    No       Never      152.
+     8 911527  23000   83.6 White    No          62 Never      152.
-     9 918228  13400   70.3 AA_Black No       Current    116.
+     9 918228  13400   70.3 AA_Black No          52 Current    116.
-    10 930262  48300   90   <NA>     <NA>     Never      220.
+    10 930262  48300   90   <NA>     <NA>        73 Never      220.
     # ... with 990 more rows

-The ten questions (Questions 5 - 14) below will walk you through the
-process of comparing models fit with the `lm` and `stan` engines for
-these data.
-The steps are meant to be completed in the specified order.

 ## Question 5.
-(4 points)
+(5 points)

 How many missing values do you have in each of the important variables
 in your `hbp_b` tibble?
 The important variables are your outcome (square
 root of estimated neighborhood income) and the four predictors.

 ## Question 6.
-(4 points)
+(8 points)

-Use an appropriate method from `tidymodels` to split the data into
-training and testing samples, with 70% of the data in the training
-sample.
-Use `set.seed(2022)` to create your split.
-We’ll call the
-training sample `b_train` in the sketch, and the testing sample
-`b_test`.
+Using the entire sample in `hbp_b`, obtain an appropriate Spearman
+*ρ*<sup>2</sup> plot and use it to identify a good choice of a single
+non-linear term that adds exactly two degrees of freedom to the main
+effects model using all five predictors for `sqrtinc`.
+Specify your
+choice of non-linear term.

 ## Question 7.
-(4 points)
+(8 points)

-Build a recipe for your model, which we’ll call `b_rec` in the sketch.
-This recipe should work for either of the models you fit and include all
-necessary pre-processing, which includes the following four elements:

--   specifying the roles of the outcome and the predictors,
--   using imputation via bagged tree models for all predictors with
-    missing data,
--   creating dummy (indicator) variables for all categorical predictors,
--   normalizing all quantitative predictors
+Fit the main effects model for `sqrtinc` using `ols` and call that model
+`m1`.
+Plot the effect summary (using `plot(summary(m1))`) for model `m1`
+and carefully explain the meaning of the `hsgrad` coefficient shown in
+that plot in a complete English sentence.

+-   Hint 1: you are permitted to also fit the model using `lm`, if that
+    is useful to you.
+-   Hint 2: If you use `anova()` on model `m1` you should have 8 total
+    degrees of freedom in your model.

 ## Question 8.
-(4 points)
+(8 points)

-Specify modeling engines, separately, for the `lm` and `stan` fits you
-will create.
-For the Bayesian fit using `stan`, use as a prior Student’s
-t distribution with one degree of freedom for all parameters.
+Fit a new model using `ols`, for `sqrtinc` using all five main effects,
+plus the non-linear term you identified in Question 7 and call that
+model `m2`.
+Plot the effect summary (using `plot(summary(m2))`) for
+model `m2`, and explain the meaning of the `tobacco` coefficient shown
+in the plot in a complete English sentence.

+-   Hint 1: you are permitted to also fit the model using `lm`, if that
+    is useful to you.
+-   Hint 2: If you use `anova()` on model `m2` you should have 2
+    non-linear degrees of freedom, and 10 total degrees of freedom in
+    your model.

 ## Question 9.
-(4 points)
+(8 points)

-Create a workflow for the `lm` fit, and then use it to fit the `lm`
-model to the training data.
-Summarize the fit with `tidy`.
+You’ve now fit models `m1` and `m2`.
+For each model, obtain the
+following summary statistics: the uncorrected raw *R*<sup>2</sup> value,
+the AIC and BIC.
+Then validate the model’s *R*<sup>2</sup> and MSE
+values using `set.seed(2022)` and 40 bootstrap replications.

+Now, report the five results you obtained for each model in an
+attractive, well-formatted table.
+Then write a sentence or two
+explaining what your findings mean about the performance of the two
+models.

-## Question 10.
-(4 points)
+## Question 10 (8 points)

-Create a workflow for the `stan` fit, and then use it to fit the `stan`
-model to the training data.
-Summarize the fit with `tidy`.
-If you get an
-error message, use `broom.mixed::tidy()` to do the tidying.
+Test models `m1` and `m2` in the test sample, evaluating their
+performance on predicting **income** (note: not on predicting the square
+root of income) using three performance measures, specifically the root
+mean squared error, the R-squared, and the mean absolute error, being
+sure to look at the predictions on the original scale of income, rather
+than its square root.

+Which model appears to perform better in the test sample?
+Is there a
+substantial difference between the models (`m1` and `m2`) in terms of
+performance on these metrics?

+# Part C. Reaction to Silver’s *The Signal and the Noise* (15 points)

 ## Question 11.
-(4 points)
+(15 points)

-Graph the tidied point estimates and 95% confidence intervals for the
-coefficients (excluding the intercept) in the two models in an
-attractive `ggplot` for comparison.

-## Question 12.
-(4 points)

-Interpret the results from the tidied summaries you generated in
-Question 10, and the graph you generated in Question 11.
-Which
-coefficients change substantially between the two fits (and in what
-direction do they change), and which do not?

-## Question 13.
-(4 points)

-Assess performance in the training sample using the two fits and three
-performance measures, specifically the root mean squared error, the
-R-squared, and the mean absolute error.
-Which model appears to perform
-better within the training sample?
-Is there a substantial difference
-between the models in terms of performance on these metrics?

-## Question 14.
-(4 points)

-Finally, make predictions into the test sample using the two fits and
-the same three performance measures discussed in Question 13.
-Now, which
-model appears to perform better within the test sample?
-Is there a
-substantial difference between the models in terms of performance on
-these metrics?

-# Part C. Reaction to Silver’s *The Signal and the Noise* (20 points)

-## Question 15.
-(20 points)

 Identify an important thing that you learned about prediction from your
 reading of Nate Silver’s *The Signal and the Noise* either in Chapter 2